LAW & POLICY

 Marriage Fraud

-One-sided marriage fraud occurs when a foreign national deceives a U.S. citizen into marriage to evade the immigration laws.
+One-sided marriage fraud is when a foreign national deceives a U.S. citizen into marriage to evade the immigration laws.

 Background